garrettclockhart/Row_Health/README.md

 In order to evaluate campaign performance, we focused on the following key metrics:

-#### Campaign Cost: The total cost of a campaign calculated by the number of users that signed up multiplied by the cost per signup
+- **Campaign Cost:** The total cost of a campaign calculated by the number of users that signed up multiplied by the cost per signup
-#### Claim Amount: The amount paid to customers who are insured at Row Health
+- **Claim Amount:** The amount paid to customers who are insured at Row Health
-#### Click Through Rate: The percentage of people that saw a campaign and clicked the link.
+- **Click Through Rate:** The percentage of people that saw a campaign and clicked the link.
-The average cost of a campaign is $1,075 with an average cost per signup of $2.18 The average claim amount is $267 with $13.3M in claims across all customers The average click through rate of all campaigns is 9.46% from 8.4M impressions

 ## Insights Deep-Dive
 Click Through Rate